-The cultural and extra-curricular activities at the university are managed by the SEE.
-It organizes various sporting events at regular intervals.
-The University has adequate sports infrastructure and multipurpose play field for sports like football, hockey, cricket, handball, athletics and volleyball and basketball courts.
+The cultural and extra-curricular activities at the university are managed by the DSW.
+DSW organizes various sporting events at regular intervals.
+The University has adequate sports infrastructure and a multipurpose playfield for sports like football, hockey, cricket, handball, athletics and volleyball and basketball courts.
 The students also get a chance to participate in inter-state and national level games besides participating in activities and games being held within the campus.

 Cultural Activities at UPES

-The University focuses on all round personality development of students.
+The University focuses on the all-around personality development of students.
 Cultural activities are an integral part of personality development.
-UPES under the aegis of Student Engagement and Experience every year organizes fresher party and the Annual Cultural Festival – Uurja, which gives a platform to students to showcase their talents.
+UPES under the aegis of the Dean Student Welfare Office every year organizes a fresher's party and the Annual Cultural Festival – Uurja, which gives a platform for students to showcase their talents.

 Uurja – The Annual Festival

 The Annual Cultural Festival – Uurja is celebrated for two days at UPES Campus.
-It is organized by Student Engagement and Experience.
+It is organized by Dean Student Welfare Office.
 The events are organized in Social, Cultural and Fun categories.
-Day one of the function is more oriented towards events related to Dance, Music and games with DJ in the evening whereas day two is more of theatre and fun events with performance of a band in the evening.
+Day one of the function is more oriented towards events related to Dance, Music and games with DJ in the evening whereas day two is more of theatre and fun events with the performance of a band in the evening.
 The function can only be organized till 2000 hours.
-No event / company promoting gambling in any nature, drug / alcohol or negligence on road can be a part of the function/ No sponsorship to be taken from any private hostels for Uurja or any other event in the University.
+No event/company promoting gambling in any nature, drug/alcohol or negligence on road can be a part of the function/ No sponsorship is to be taken from any private hostels for Uurja or any other event in the University.